The Hotel Guru is pretty upscale but fun to look at. Marcie Ellers.

 Just west of London, many visitors will visit Berkshire without realising it when they step off the train at Windsor.
 But there's even more to the county than Windsor Castle, Eton, Ascot and Bray - of three Michelin starred The Fat Duck fame.
-There is also a good selection of accommodation here and our pick of the best places to stay in Berkshire ranges from character filled pubs with rooms, to country house hotels to sophisticated top notch luxury retreats.
+There's also a good selection of accommodation here and our pick of the best places to stay in Berkshire ranges from character filled pubs with rooms, to country house hotels to sophisticated top-notch luxury retreats.

 Reading is one of the largest centres, known for gaoling Oscar Wilde and in more recent years for the music festival.
 It might not be the most obvious travel destination, but it's surrounded by some of Berkshire's most green and picturesquely rolling countryside, with plenty of thatched roofs thrown in for historic colour.

 Windsor and Eton are more obvious highlights.
 The castle's changing of the guard is definitely worth getting up early for.
 And it's also worth hanging round Eton 'til you've seen a few formally tail-coated school boys and marvelled at the old traditions.
 On either side of a bridge spanning the Thames, Windsor is where you'll find the shopping and the Great Park, and Eton is where you'll find antique shops and art galleries.

 Maidenhead, and nearby Cookham, are worth a look.
 The former for the famous railway bridge designed by Isambard Kingdom Brunel, and the latter because it has an excellent gallery and restaurants - and it's one of the best places to stay in Berkshire if you're looking for a picturesque English village.